 Something that surprised him was when random kids said hi to him, both going to get his sandwich and when he returned.
 He smiled and said hi back to each of them.
 He mentioned that to the guys at the table after he sat down.

 “That’s because you’re famous, Derek,” Paul said.
 “You beat up a bully, and that story is going around school like any rumor does.
 Sit back and enjoy, my man!
 Fame is fleeting, and by Wednesday there’ll be something new catching everyone’s attention.”

 “Yeah, he’s right,” Dale said.
 Then he asked, “Hey, Derek, do you have a boyfriend?”

 Paul poked Dale in his shoulder.
-“Geez, Dale, did you already forget that Derek has sealed himself in the closet?
-There’s no way he would’ve met anyone who might be a boyfriend.
+“Geez, Dale, did you already forget that Derek had sealed himself in his own closet?
+There’s no way he could’ve met anyone who might be boyfriend material.
 That’s why I think he needs to come to the GSA meeting today.”

 “We already talked about that.
 I want to finish all my homework so I can spend all evening getting my new notebook set up,” Derek said.

 “Exactly how much homework do you have for tonight?”
 Paul demanded.

 “It’s mostly Algebra 2.
 We have a bunch of equations to solve and turn in tomorrow.
 Then there’s some reading for World History, and a story to read and comment on for English 2 — but I finished those in class.
 We’re supposed to read about the experiment we’ll do tomorrow in Biology — but I already read about it.
 What I don’t know is how much homework I’ll get in my classes this afternoon.”